 What would that do to your customer acquisition cost?
 (Think about it, isn’t this what happens in reality?)
 No matter what you do, remember you are buying customers.

 There is a customer acquisition cost.
+So, how much do you pay for your customers?

 In our current economy, it’s getting more expensive every day.
 So once you have got them, you got to keep them and for as long as possible; stop chasing market share (unless you are a high volume producer) and start hunting for wallet share.
-Think about the customer lifetime value.
+Think about customer lifetime value.

 Exceptional customer service is essential to lowering your customer acquisition cost.
 Most of us vote with our feet when not treated right.
 [See this post: ‘Why Customer Stop Buying AND How to Make Sure it Doesn’t Happen to You‘.]